OllieJones/sqlite-object-cache/readme.txt

 No, you don't.
 This plugin doesn't use SQLite as a full-fledged database server.

-SQLite serves this plugin as a very simple key / value storage mechanism.
 A persistent object cache needs some kind of storage mechanism.
+SQLite serves this plugin as a fast and simple key / value storage mechanism.

 Some hosting providers offer scalable high-performance [redis](https://redis.io/) cache servers.
 If your provider offers redis, it is a good choice.
 You can use it via [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
 Sites using redis have one SQL database and another non-SQL storage scheme: redis.
 Other hosting providers offer [memcached](https://memcached.org/), which has the [Memcached Object Cache](https://wordpress.org/plugins/memcached/).